sebrast/academic-kickstart/content/publication/PRV/index.md

 publication:
 publication_short:

 abstract: We identify innovations to trend inflation (rather than to inflation) using a standard trend-cycle model to investigate their aggregate and distributional effects.
+These innovations generate a persistent and sizable contraction in economic activity and are regressive.
+They harm poor households through the income and expenditure channels and benefit them through the asset holdings channel, and less so through the revaluation channel.

 # Summary.
 An optional shortened abstract.